FlowFuse/website/company/security.md

 ## Strong passwords

-Passwords should be randomly generated using the Password Vault to ensure streanth and that they are not reused across services
+Passwords should be randomly generated using the Password Vault to ensure strength and that they are not reused across services

 ## 2FA